Ghajini (2008 film): Plot

 Sunita visits Ghajini while he is contemplating about the mysterious killer, provides him with the photos of the men Sanjay had murdered along with his identity and informs him that Sanjay is coming after him.
-Back in her hostel, Sunita realizes that Sanjay has a photo of her which she had him take during their first meeting so he remembered who she was.
+Back in her hostel, Sunita realizes that Sanjay has a photo of her which she had him take during their first meeting so that he could remember her.
 When Sunita calls Ghajini to recover the photo, she inadvertently speaks to Sanjay who had broken into Ghajini's house.
 Sanjay asks for her address, arrives at her dormitory and attacks her.
-Sunita traps him in the lift of the hostel by cutting off the power supply and alerts the hostel staff who call the police.
-The police arrests Sanjay and sedates him to keep him under control.
+Sunita traps him in the lift and the police arrests Sanjay, sedates him to keep him under control.
 As the police try to figure out about the identity of the man they have arrested, they decide to call the phone numbers tattooed on his body.
-One of the number is of Ghajini, who is informed by the police about Sanjay and his belongings.
-He visits the police station and poses as Sanjay's friend learning about the circumstances of his capture.
-He informs the police of Sanjay's identity and his medical condition.
+One of the number is Ghajini's, who visits the police station and poses as Sanjay's friend learning about the circumstances of his capture.
 Shortly after, Sanjay's employees and doctor arrive at the police station and take him home.
 After they leave, Ghajini breaks into Sanjay's apartment with his men and decides to take advantage of his condition, destroying his pictures, notes and equipment and cover his tattoos so he doesn't remember anything about the past, instead of killing him as it would complicate matters with the police.

 Back at her dormitory, a shaken Sunita remembers the diaries she took from Sanjay's apartment.
 She reads both diaries and learns about Sanjay's background and about Kalpana.
-In the second diary, Kalpana accepts the proposal on the condition that she purchase three Ambassador cars before she gets married; her father owned his own travel company as well as three Ambassador cars, before he got scammed by his brother-in-law.
-At work the following day, Sanjay is asked by his manager Pankaj Shroff whether he had revealed his true identity to Kalpana to which he responds that he prefers meeting Kalpana in his ordinary guy facade and delays telling the truth to Kalpana because of her conditions for marriage.
-He feared that if he told her his true identity, then she would be determined to become even richer than him and the marriage won't happen.
-He also hands the keys of a brand new flat to Shroff which he had bought as a gift for Kalpana, assigning the responsibility of somehow handing over the flat to her.
-Shortly after in a meeting with Kalpana, Sanjay learns that she had bought one Ambassador car after selling some jewelry she had saved for her marriage.
+In the second diary, Kalpana accepts the proposal on the condition that she will marry only after purchasing three Ambassador cars, as her father owned his own travel company as well as three Ambassador cars before he got scammed by his brother-in-law.
+Sanjay gifts Kalpana an apartment via his manager, making her think that she won it in a lucky draw.
+Meanwhile, Kalpana buys one Ambassador car after selling some jewelry she had saved for her marriage.